Joljol-Yahya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the permission to 3 users
+that sets the mode of the file to another user